-Sarah's go-to makeup artist, Allan Avendaño, did the makeup for the night, and I think this rose-brown palette is unusual but quite flattering.
+The rose-brown makeup palette is unusual but quite flattering.
 I think the key with brownish tones is to not just wear them on the lips but also the eyeshadow, that way it harmonizes together really well.
 A lighter colour like this is definitely the best way to do a smoky eye right now, too—a much better choice than a heavy dark grey, brown or charcoal.

 Hilary Duff looks fantastic here, especially her hair.
 I know the textured lob thing has been done and done, but I think she wears this hairstyle really well—way better than most.
 Super-cute how her long bangs bend to frame her face, like curtains.

-I don't have details yet on the makeup, except that her regular makeup artist, Adam Breuchaud, did the look.
-It's nothing crazy, but it's pretty beautiful.
+The makeup is nothing crazy, but it's so beautiful.
 Hilary has great skin, so all that was needed was a bit of brow-defining and subtle smokiness around the eyes (especially underneath the lower lashes, which is the new "it" zone).
 Is she wearing false lashes here?
 I can't tell!

-Taylor's not looking all that happy here.
-I wonder if she's rethinking her hair and makeup choices?
-I don't really have an issue with anything here... but it's not taking my breath away like many of the others.
+Taylor's not looking all that happy!
+I don't have an issue with anything here... but it's not taking my breath away like many of the others.

 I think it's because there's so much happening: bangs, pinky-coral lips, purple eyeshadow, lashes, liner, earrings.
 It's hard to know where to look.
 For one, the makeup would've showed off better if she wore her hair off the face.
 It's really hard to do stand-out, colourful eye makeup when you have long bangs.
 I'm also just tired, I guess, of her eye makeup technique.
 Does it always have to be that harsh black liquid liner and false lashes?
 She should take a cue from, say, Hilary Duff, and lighten things up.